sasanamari/SynCoTrain/README.md

 # SynCoTrain
 Co-training enhanced PU-learning for crystal synthesizability prediction.
+You can read the details of this work in [this preprint](https://arxiv.org/abs/2411.12011).

 ## Introduction